The number of accidents today is significantly lower than a comparable year in the previous decade.

-Hull losses are events in which an aircraft is destroyed or damaged beyond economical repair.
+Hull loss is an event in which an aircraft is destroyed or damaged beyond economic repair.
 Most fatal accidents also result in a hull loss.
-However in the majority of hull losses, there are no fatalities.
+However, in the majority of hull losses, there are no fatalities.

-Rates of hull losses are decreasing over time
+The rate of hull losses is steadily decreasing over time

 Yearly hull loss rate per million flights

-Comparison of hull loss rates by generation of aircraft provides a clear illustration of the value of our industry’s investments in technology for Safety.
-Fourth generation jets have the lowest hull loss rate of all.
-In 2018, fourth generation aircraft had a rate of 0.16 hull losses per million flight cycles.
-This was more than one third of the hull loss rate for third generation jets.
+A comparison of hull loss accident rates by generation of aircraft provides a clear illustration of the value of commercial aviation industry investments in technology to improve safety. generation 4 aircraft have the lowest hull loss rate of all.
+In 2022, generation 4 aircraft had a rate of 0.16 hull losses per million flight cycles.
+This rate is more than 3 times lower than the previous generation 3 jets.

-10 year moving average hull-loss rate by aircraft generation
+10 year moving average hull loss rate (per million flights) per aircraft generation